MassoudSaidi/Goose_test/README.md

-this was written by goose
+this was written by goose New line by claude app
-New line by claude app
+New line by Gemini CLI